eternoendless/addressBook/README.md

 ## Installation

+1. Checkout the source code from GitHub

-1. Install npm dependencies
+2. Install npm dependencies

         $> npm install

-2. Run gulp init
+3. Run gulp init

         $> gulp init

-3. (Optional) Run gulp connect to set up a web server on port 4000
+4. (Optional) Run gulp connect to set up a web server on port 4000

         $> gulp connect

-4. Done!
-If you ran gulp connect on step 3, you can now open the application on
+5. Done!
+If you ran gulp connect on step 4, you can now open the application on

         http://localhost:4000